 The Teaching & Learning Committee will report back to the governing body by submitting minutes which record decisions made, actions to be taken and/or recommendations for consideration.
-Governors will engage in termly learning walks, and meetings with relevant staff.
-They will submit to the school and the Chair of the committee, within seven days of a learning walk, a report on their observations.
+Governors will engage in termly monitoring, and meetings with relevant staff.
+They will submit to the school and the Chair of the committee, within seven days of monitoring, a report on their observations.
 The Chair will produce a summative document, to be submitted to the school.